jneug/typst-tools4typst/src/assert.typ

 /// #func(a:1, b:2)
 ///
 /// - args (arguments): The arguments to test.
-/// - message (string,function): A message to show if the assertion fails.
+/// - message (str,function): A message to show if the assertion fails.
 #let no-pos(args, message: (..a) => "Unexpected positional arguments: " + repr(a)) = {
   assert.eq(args.pos(), (), message: lazy-message(message, ..args.pos()))
 }